- Michael Jones

 These technologies secure the endpoints of our private, permissioned blockchain architecture where only approved nodes (endpoints) are allowed to access our Hyperledger Fabric distributed ledger.
 Hyperledger emerged as an open-source collaborative effort, hosted by the Linux Foundation, to advance cross-industry blockchain technologies and improve trust, transparency and accountability.

 For governments, companies, and individuals that desire to securely transform paper-based workflows, ZorroSign’s digital signature and document management platform can decrease costs, reduce errors, and increase productivity.
-As a private blockchain, ZorroSign can ensure privacy is always maintained as only approved nodes (endpoint users) can write to ZorroSign’s blockchain.
+And built on a private blockchain, ZorroSign can ensure privacy is always maintained as only approved nodes (endpoint users) can write to ZorroSign’s blockchain.
 As a result, ZorroSign’s architecture has even tighter privacy and security measures than other blockchains.

-Finally, ZorroSign’s patented 4n6 (“forensics”) token is a kind of digital seal that captures the complete audit trail and the document’s DNA.
+Finally, ZorroSign’s patented Z-Forensics (“4n6”) token is a kind of digital seal that captures the complete audit trail and the document’s DNA.
 The token is encrypted and contains information on all the details about the transaction including timestamps, user authentication, document, and attachments.

-ZorroSign’s 4n6 token securely reads the information from the secure ZorroSign servers so it can be accessed by the document originator or third parties (with permission from the originator) when requested.
-Only the 4n6 token:
+ZorroSign’s Z-Forensics token securely reads the information from the secure ZorroSign servers so it can be accessed by the document originator or third parties (with permission from the originator) when requested.
+Only the Z-Forensics token:

 Together, this dynamic and integrated set of technologies allows ZorroSign to provide unmatched privacy and security for our users.
 Our IDaaS capabilities augment our blockchain architecture to ensure users/signers are who they say they are and deliver trusted connections in a zero-trust environment.